Emily Glencross (She/Her), B.A., B.Ed. (Candidate)

 Emily joined the LDANR office staff in October 2018 as a Program Coordinator.
 Emily has been involved with the LDANR for a number of years in both a volunteer and staff capacity.
 Emily has a Bachelor degree in Sociology and has extensive experience supporting children and youth with learning disabilities.

-Emily is responsible for coordinating the following LDANR programs: B.E.S.T., CHAMPS, SOAR Secondary, and SOAR Post-Secondary.
+Emily is responsible for coordinating the LDANR’s B.E.S.T and Youth-to-Youth program.

 Emily Morrison (She/Her), M.Ed., B.A.Sc.